writeson/fastapi_presentation/README.md

             )
 ```

 This function initially generates the prefix, prefix_singular, and class name from the `model` parameter.
 The `get_model_names()` function capitalizes on the naming convention to generate these values from the `model`.
-The route POST operation (the CRUD Creation HTTP method) decorates the nested `create_item` handler function mapped to the endpoint URL.
+The route POST operation (the CRUD creation HTTP method) decorates the nested `create_item` handler function mapped to the endpoint URL.

 The remainder of the function is pretty standard asynchronous code to create an item in the database.
 It uses the `getattr` function to get the actual model class from the `class_name` string.
 It calls the `crud.create_item` method to interact with the database and persist the item to the database.
 The `crud.*` methods are shown later in this document.